-Sharpening a knife will require proper grinding equipment to achieve a smooth surfaced blade.
-The edges of knives are differently shaped, smoothed and styled and are called grinds.
+Sharpening a knife will require proper grinding equipment to achieve a smoothly surfaced blade.
+The edges of knives are shaped differently one from another.
+Some are tapered to the cutting edge on both sides of the blade, while others only on one side, etc. These different shapes are called grinds.
 This article will discuss the different types of grinds as well as details on the hollow grind jig.

 Types of Grinds

 - Hollow Grind – a knife blade with a hollow grind appears with a beveled cutting edge and characteristic concave.
 These are better known as straight razors common for shaving objects.
 They are moderately sharp but needs stropping on occasion.